SasinduDilshara/test_np/natural-programming/developer.md

-The user requests the generation of a README file for source code that includes documentation of use cases, scope, API endpoints, and license details.
+The user requested API documentation and specified MsSQL as the database requirement, superseding the previous PostgreSQL requirement.
+The user also requested adding API documentation for the code.